Through Saturday, October 22

 Yossi Milo Gallery is pleased to present Meghann Riepenhoff’s third exhibition with the gallery, Ice.
-In conjunction with the exhibition, a monograph by the same name will be published by Radius Books in conjunction with Yossi Milo Gallery, with an essay by Rebecca Solnit.
+Coinciding with the exhibition, a monograph by the same name will be published by Radius Books in conjunction with Yossi Milo Gallery, featuring an essay by Rebecca Solnit.
 Ice opens Saturday, September 10, with an artist’s reception and book signing from 6:00 – 8:00 PM.
 The show will remain on view through Saturday, October 22.

 For her latest series Ice, Riepenhoff ventured deep into wintry climates to extract photographic records of water in its frozen states.
 Using the early photographic process of cyanotype, Riepenhoff creates images that not only depict, but are themselves the physical traces of ice in its varied forms.
 Travelling to various bodies of water across the United States, Riepenhoff immerses large sheets of cyanotype paper directly into the elements, allowing snow, ice, and freezing waters to coat the paper’s surface.
 The elements are then removed, both by way of the artist’s intervention and the natural propensity of ice to melt: a collaboration between artist and the immoveable will of nature.
 Riepenhoff then exposes the paper to sunlight, allowing the effects of time and chemistry to unearth the intricate microstructures and cosmic vastness of ice normally hidden from the human eye.